 Pumpkinseed Fish Aquarium

-Despite there small size, pumpskinseed can be somewhat aggressive in a tank setting if your not careful.
-Be sure to give them plenty of room (atleast 15 gallons per fish) and avoid putting two males together.
+Be sure to give them plenty of room (at least 15 gallons per fish) and avoid putting two males together.

-Pumpkinseed fish are another unique and native species of sunfish to North America.
-You don’t need to venture to exotic locations to find these tropical looking fish.
+Pumpkinseed fish are a unique and native species of sunfish to North America.
+You don’t need to venture to exotic locations to find these tropical-looking fish.

 Download a copy of my FREE Lure Color Selection Chart & Knot Guide!